rodvb29/Furniture-Adding-by-Matterport/README.md

 # Furniture-Adding-by-Matterport
-# Demo to Load models provided by Mazir in FBX format into Matterport model
+ Demo to Load models provided in FBX format into Matterport model